-- 2.61 Damaged Property.
+- 2.59 Damaged Property.
 SBBC shall take reasonable safeguards to protect their property.
 DJJ assumes responsibility for any damage to, or loss of, SBBC property if such damage or loss is due to the neglect or misconduct on behalf of DJJ during normal course of business.
 DJJ will be billed by the SBBC for repair or replacement costs.
-DJJ will make such remuneration within thirty days of billing. - 2.62 Supplemental Efforts.
+DJJ will make such remuneration within thirty days of billing. - 2.60 Supplemental Efforts.
 DJJ is encouraged to supplement SBBC's efforts to provide an optimal learning environment.
-Examples of such can include, but will not be limited to: appropriate leisure time reading materials (i.e. periodicals, newspapers and books), critical thinking games (i.e. chess), and remedial support through mentors, software and project-based activities that support positive student progression. - 2.63 Internet Access for Instructional Support.
+Examples of such can include, but will not be limited to: appropriate leisure time reading materials (i.e. periodicals, newspapers and books), critical thinking games (i.e. chess), and remedial support through mentors, software and project-based activities that support positive student progression. - 2.61 Internet Access for Instructional Support.
 DJJ shall provide filtered Internet access in the academic setting as required by State Statute that meets the requirements set forth in the Child Internet Protection Act (CIPA).
 SBBC shall provide technical assistance to support the installation.
-It is mutually agreed that in order to personalize educational services in a residential setting access to computer assisted, web-based software is crucial. - 2.64 Use of Technology.
-To the extent possible, SBBC shall use technology to assist in coordinating educational programs between the correctional facility site and the child's or youth's regularly-assigned school.
-SBBC will ensure that educational services are provided through the Florida Virtual School and/or District Virtual School as appropriate. - 2.65 Mutual Training Opportunities.
+It is mutually agreed that in order to personalize educational services in a residential setting access to computer assisted, web-based software is crucial. - 2.62 Use of Technology.
+To the extent possible, SBBC shall use technology to assist in coordinating educational programs between the correctional facility site and the child or youth's regularly assigned school.
+SBBC will ensure that educational services are provided through the Florida Virtual School and/or District Virtual School as appropriate pursuant to Sections 1002.37, 1002.45, and 1003.498, Florida Statute. - 2.63 Mutual Training Opportunities.
 SBBC shall offer SBBC-sponsored staff development opportunities to DJJ staff on a space-available basis.
 DJJ shall offer DJJ-sponsored staff development opportunities to SBBC staff on a space-available basis.
 The intent is to provide access to select training opportunities that will increase staff skills in working with youth involved with Juvenile Justice or the SBBC.
-The costs related to said opportunities, if any, shall be the responsibility of the participant's employers. - 2.66 Annual Review.
-SBBC and DJJ agree to annually review the allocation of resources in support of the DJJ educational services program. - 2.67 Program Assessment and Evaluation.
+The costs related to said opportunities, if any, shall be the responsibility of the participant's employers. - 2.64 Annual Review and Survey.
+SBBC and DJJ agree to annually review the allocation of resources in support of the DJJ educational services program.
+SBBC shall ensure educational programs in residential commitment facilities annually submit the Juvenile Justice Education Survey, pursuant to Florida Statutes 985.618 and 985.622, and Florida Administrative Code Rule 63B-1.007, an instrument assessing the degree of juvenile justice educational resources, partnerships and outcomes. - 2.65 Program Assessment and Evaluation.
 SBBC and DJJ shall undergo an annual Quality Improvement Review.
-SBBC and DJJ agree to mutually review each other's evaluation findings and assist in correcting deficiencies in a timely manner. - 2.68 Law Enforcement Notification.
-SBBC agrees to notify the law enforcement DJJ having jurisdiction when an adult or student commits any of the following offenses on school property, on school sponsored transportation, or at school sponsored activities: homicide, sexual battery; armed robbery; aggravated battery; battery on teacher or other school personnel;

-kidnapping or abduction; arson; possession; use or sale of any firearm; or possession, use, or sale of any explosive device; as specified in State Board Rule.
+SBBC and DJJ agree to mutually review each other's evaluation findings and assist in correcting deficiencies in a timely manner. - 2.66 Law Enforcement Notification.
+SBBC agrees to notify the law enforcement DJJ having jurisdiction when an adult or student commits any of the following offenses on school property, on school sponsored transportation, or at school sponsored activities: homicide, sexual battery: armed robbery: aggravated battery; battery on teacher or other school personnel; kidnapping or abduction; arson; possession; use or sale of any firearm: or possession, use, or sale of any explosive device; as specified in State Board Rule.
 Additionally, if the offense involves a victim, the school officials shall notify the victim and the victim's parents or legal guardian if the victim is a minor, of the offense and the victim's right to press charges against the offender.
 School personnel shall cooperate in any investigation or other proceedings leading to the victim's exercise of rights as provided by law.